 By Khaled Diab

-Although the Israeli siege of Gaza hurts more materially, the Egyptian blockade is more painful emotionally.
+Although the Israeli siege hurts Gazans more materially, the Egyptian blockade is more painful emotionally.
 It is also counterproductive.

 Friday 24 July 2015